Santa Maria Church (Ilocos Sur): Façade

 The church brick façade has one large portal with three windows.
 The recessed arched entrance is flanked by a pair of rectangular pilaster dividing the façade into three well-defined planes.
-The whole facade is then framed on the sides by heavy circular buttresses topped by urn-like finials.
+The whole façade is then framed on the sides by heavy circular buttresses topped by urn-like finials.

 An open pediment in the upper façade is topped by a small cupola.
 The curvilinear shape of the pediment serves as a graceful finish to the upward movement of the pilasters and the arch entrance.
 The blind niche, urn-shaped pinnacles and even proportions-overlooking at the top are decorative devices of the upward movement.

 Nave

-The church follows the standard Philippine layout with the facade fronting a long single nave rectangular building.
+The church follows the standard Philippine layout with the façade fronting a long single nave rectangular building.
 The church measures about 99 m long and 22.7 m wide.
 The thick outer walls have delicately carved side entrances with few openings.
 The eastern and western side of the outer walls are reinforced by thirteen huge rectangular buttresses each typical of Earthquake Baroque architecture.
 The first buttress from the front is adorned by a huge relief retelling how the statue of Our Lady of Assumption was found on top of a tree.
 The relief is visible as one ascends the front stairway.
 The middle buttress on the eastern wall (back) is built like a staircase for easy maintenance of the roof back when thatched roof was the norm in Philippine churches, before the advent of corrugated galvanised iron (CGI).
 The lighter CGI roof is also preferred in earthquake-prone areas than tile roof.

 Bell tower

-The bell tower is freestanding, constructed separate from the church and not parallel to the facade but situated about a third of the wall from the front.
+The bell tower is freestanding, constructed separate from the church and not parallel to the façade but situated about a third of the wall from the front.
 The octagonal four-story tower was built wide, with each level narrowing till it reaches the top, typical of earthquake baroque church towers.
 The top floor is covered by a dome that is capped by cupola.
 A cross above the cupola tops the structure.
 Blank walls are arranged alternately with open windows.
 Other decorative devices, like single pilasters, finials and balustrades indicate that this form is of later vintage.
 A clock on the third level faces the stairway for the churchgoers to see.
+Six bells are hung, five are seen from the outside, and a big bell can be found inside.